izqkk/izqkk/README.md

 *A **Hacker** is someone who tries to make toast with a coffe machine.* <br>
 ~ some guy I saw on youtube I think

-*Can we talk about the political and economic satet of the world right now* <br>
+*Can we talk about the political and economic state of the world right now* <br>
 ~ Yung Hurn

 #